 You can use Chrome DevTools to quickly identify areas that are being painted.
 Open the Rendering tab and then enable Paint Flashing.

-With this option switched on Chrome will flash the screen green whenever painting happens.
-If you’re seeing the whole screen flash green, or areas of the screen that you didn’t think should be painted, then you should dig in a little further.
+With this option enabled, Chrome will flash the screen green whenever painting happens.
+If you're seeing the whole screen flash green, or areas of the screen that you didn't think should be painted, then you should dig in a little further.

 Promote elements that move or fade